 - Snacks: The hike takes about 4-hours round trip plus all of the extra time you’ll want to spend admiring the views.
 Consider packing some sandwiches, protein bars, or nuts to keep your energy levels high during the hike.

-Angel’s Landing Facts and Questions
+Angel’s Landing FAQ

 Are kids allowed at Angel’s Landing?

 There are no age restrictions for the Angel’s Landing hike.
 But it is not recommended for young kids under the age of 12.
-Instead, consider hiking with the kids to Canyon Overlook which offers excellent views without the danger.
+Instead, consider hiking with the kids to Zion Canyon Overlook which offers excellent views without the danger.

 Can you hike angel’s landing in winter?